HTTP/3: An Introduction to the Next Generation Web Protocol

 • QUIC streams are delivered independently, so packet loss that affects one stream won't affect any others

-• QUIC updates are independent and are not tied into OS updates (as is the case with TCP)
+• QUIC updates are independent and are not tied to OS updates (as is the case with TCP)

 • HTTP-level streams are mapped on top of QUIC streams, so you get all of the benefits of HTTP/2 without the lag